 - Use green painters tape to help map out which size area rug would work best in each space.

-I would love to see some pictures if you end up switching, layering or even splurging on a new area rug following these guidelines on how to select the right size area rug.
-If you have a design dilemma that you would like me to feature, comment below – I would love to assist with your design struggles.
+I would love to see some pictures if you end up switching, layering or even splurging on a new area rug.
+Just follow these guidelines to select the right size for your space!
+If you have a design dilemma that you’d like me to feature, comment below.
+I would love to assist with your design struggles!